DanutGavrus/10-C-Applications/1. Fundamental Algorithms and Data Structures/README.md

 -Depth First Search(DFS);
 -Breadth First Search(BFS).
 ```
-When run, a small demo appears showing the programming technique and data structure used and then a .html file is created containing graphs showing the differences between methods by tracking the number of assignments and comparisons each one does.<br/>
+WHEN RUN, a small demo appears showing the programming technique and data structure used.
+Then a .html file is created containing graphs showing the differences between methods by tracking the number of assignments and comparisons each one does.<br/>
 As input, each project receives arrays of dimensions between 100 and 10.000 one after the other.
 The increment is 100 and the arrays are filled with random values.

 ## Generated Graphs
-YOU SHOULD DOWNLOAD .rar archive containig the .html file with the graphs for each project as there may be more graphs than those seen in this photo.
-ALSO, YOU CAN GENERATE the graphs file by running the .exe file which does what is described above.
+YOU SHOULD GENERATE the graphs file by running the .exe file which does what is described above as there may be more graphs than those seen in this photo.<br/>
+OR YOU SHOULD DOWNLOAD .rar archive containig the .html file with the graphs for each project.
 1. Heap Build
 ![alt text](https://github.com/DanutGavrus/Photos/blob/master/1.%20Heap%20Build.png)<br/><br/><br/>